raygerlabs/templatepp/README.md

 $ cmake --build /path/to/the/build --config Release
 $ cmake --install /path/to/the/build --config Release --prefix /path/to/wherever

-# 3. Execute unit tests
+# 3. Run unit tests
 $ ctest --test-dir /path/to/the/build -VV -C Release

-# 4. Create package
+# 4. Package
 $ cmake --build /path/to/the/build --config Release --target package

-# or if you prever, you can call cpack
+# or if you prefer, you can call cpack
 $ cd /path/to/the/build
 $ cpack
 ```